like-it/cms/src/Core/Install/Data/Cms/View/Settings/Server/Settings/Section/Main/Component/Markdown/En/Server/Settings.md

 funda restore index.php
 ```

-> These files aren't imported or exported from the system.
+> These files are also imported or exported from the system.

 Files available here are system-wide available.
 It can be convenient to have files here which are used on multiple domains and you don't want to have duplicate code on every domain.
 Be aware that file-lookup is in a certain hierarchy.
 Domain specific files are loaded before server files.
 (Server files are last in order).
-These files can be `.css`, `.js`, `.jpg`, `.png`, `.html` etc. Template files cannot be stored here because these files are public available.
+These files can be `.css`, `.js`, `.jpg`, `.png`, `.html` etc. template files cannot be stored here because these files are public available.